openTdataCH/ondemand-hrdf-converter/README.md

     * ALSO: The path is the relative directory path you want the zip to be uploaded to.
     * We do not support the insecure FTP protocol
     * If this parameter is not given the zip file will remain locally
+* (--output_format) either utf-8 or ansi.
+However, there's an issue with ansi and not all files are properly exported.

-Example if you want to use the defaults :
+Example if you want to use the defaults:
 ```sh
 python main.py
 ```